isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-paint-for-glass/index.md

 Luckily, you can also combine these colors to achieve any of your desired choices.

-Every spray comes packaged in a 12oz can each designed with EZ touch tips that control [any form of spillage](https://www.valsparpaint. ca/en/how-to/exterior/helpful-info/cleaning-spills. html).
-ColorMaster saves your time and dries to touch within 10 minutes of application.
+Every spray comes packaged in a 12oz can each designed with EZ touch tips that control [any form of spillage](https://www.valsparpaint.ca/en/how-to/exterior/helpful-info/cleaning-spills.html).ColorMaster saves your time and dries to touch within 10 minutes of application.
 And in case of a recoat, it can be applied immediately and still achieve a smooth surface.

 Additionally, you can use on both on interior and exterior surfaces and gives long lasting covermax technology Pros: - Come in a variety of colors - Fast drying - Can be used both indoor and outdoor - Can be used on multiple surfaces - Gives a durable finish